 Benefits of Having a CDN in WordPress

-WordPress is a content management system which consumes a fair amount of both static and dynamic data.
+WordPress is a content management system that consumes a fair amount of both static and dynamic data.
 Typically a WordPress site is built on a template or theme and harnesses some of its functionalities through plugins.
-Content such as header, footer, banner images and menu does not change very often and can be cached by CDN service.
-Besides caching CDN offers other benefits as well:
+Content such as header, footer, banner images, and the menu does not change very often and can be cached by CDN service.
+Besides caching CDN offers other benefits as well.

 Security is one of the highest issues for WordPress users but it can be addressed by using a CDN on a WordPress site.
 CDN hardens the security as it is optimized to identify notorious security threats like Distributed Denial of Service (DDoS) attack and spamming activities using bots and scripts.